Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Instead of turning right towards the Pilgrim's Office, continue onward for about one third kilometer and come to the first intersection, shown below.
 Many roads come together here and it's imperative that you get the right one.
 It is a bit confusing.

 Go to the left, and up the hill a bit, crossing the crosswalk straight onward.
-You can see the street name on the white building, called the Rúa do Cruceiro do Gaio.
+Look for the Camino sign and a street called the Rúa do Cruceiro do Gaio.
 This is the street you want.

 Find the Rúa do Cruceiro do Gaio at this Intersection on day one of the Camino FinisterreFind the Rúa do Cruceiro do Gaio at this Intersection